 Through our affiliate, One Earth Energy, LLC, we are in the developmental stage of a carbon sequestration project near the One Earth Energy ethanol plant.
 A test well has been drilled to a total depth of approximately 7,100 feet, in which almost 2,000 feet of Mt.
 Simon Sandstone was encountered, which is the geological formation that is the region's primary carbon storage resource.
 Three-dimensional seismic testing has been performed, as well as geological modeling for predicting the movement of injected carbon and the plume area to determine maximum injection pressure, reservoir quality and storage capacity for the potential wells.
 We have applied for a Class VI injection well permit for three wells with the U.S. Environmental Protection Agency ("EPA").
-In addition, we have signed a construction contract for a facility to capture, dehydrate, and compress carbon dioxide from the One Earth Energy ethanol plant to a state suitable for sequestration.
-We expect to begin site construction during the third quarter of fiscal year 2023 and complete construction by July 31, 2024, at which time testing of the facility would commence.
-We are currently working on an engineering design study for a short pipeline to deliver carbon dioxide from the ethanol plant to the sequestration site.
-Although we have made meaningful progress with this project, we continue to complete required documentation for various government agencies and obtain other approvals with no assurances of ultimate success.
+In addition, we have begun construction for a facility to capture, dehydrate, and compress carbon dioxide from the One Earth Energy ethanol plant to a state suitable for sequestration.
+We expect to complete construction by July 31, 2024, at which time testing of the facility would commence.
+We have submitted an application for a short pipeline to deliver carbon dioxide from the ethanol plant to the sequestration site.
+Although we have made meaningful progress and significant investments in this project, we continue to complete required documentation for various government agencies and obtain other approvals with no assurances of ultimate success.

 We also intend to concurrently expand the One Earth ethanol plant.
-We have received a permit to increase production from 150 million gallons of ethanol per year to 175 million gallons of ethanol per year.
+We recently received a permit to increase production from 150 million gallons of ethanol per year to 175 million gallons of ethanol per year.
 Once we achieve that level of production, planned for late 2024, we intend to apply for a 200 million gallon per year permit from the EPA.
 Finally, we continue to work to identify ways to reduce our carbon intensity ("CI") score at the One Earth plant with the intention to maximize tax credits available under the Inflation Reduction Act.

-If all approvals are received, we expect the total cost of these projects to be approximately \$165 million, which we currently plan to pay from our available cash.
-As of the quarter ended July 31, 2023, we have spent or committed \$41.9 million toward these projects.
-If successful, we believe we would qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q") and section 45Z of the Internal Revenue Code ("45Z"), as outlined in the Inflation Reduction Act.
+If all approvals and permits are received, we expect the total cost of these projects to be approximately \$165 million, which we currently plan to pay from our available cash.
+As of October 31, 2023, we have spent \$16.0 million life-to-date and are contractually committed to spend an additional \$31.2 million toward the carbon sequestration project.
+If the carbon sequestration project is successful, we believe we would qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q") and section 45Z of the Internal Revenue Code ("45Z"), as outlined in the Inflation Reduction Act.
+As of October 31, 2023, we have spent \$8.5 million life-to-date and are contractually committed to spend an additional \$6.9 million toward plant capacity expansion and ongoing efforts to reduce our CI scoring.